CRT Color Champion Rebuilding

 installed in garages and basements.

 In early 2008, a collector on the west coast offered a small CRT rebuilding

 setup to the museum.
 We later learned that it was a CRT Color Champion Rebuilding Plant,

 made by C. R. T. Equipment Co., Inc. of Nashville.
-Here is the operating manual, sales booklet, more pictures, and a video tour.

 Here is a description:

 I have a never used CRT rebuilding station.
 It is a